Around Town: May Edition

 This event is a free, family-friendly cycling event designed to get people outdoors, active, and connected with their community.
 Pedal Power invites participants of all ages to enjoy a relaxed bike ride as part of Tree Week celebrations.

-3 May (4pm-5.30pm) Shape the Future - Kickstarting our search for an independent candidate
+3rd of May (4pm-5.30pm): Shape the Future - Kickstarting our search for an independent candidate

 Where: Capital Brewing Co, 1 Dairy Rd, Fyshwick

-Seedy Saturdays are a fun, relaxed and social session of seed saving, chats and snacks!
-It’s a great time to drop off/ pick up seeds and to learn about or share your knowledge of seed saving and of course to chat with other local gardeners!
+Seedy Saturdays are a fun, relaxed and social session of seed saving, chats and snacks.
+This is a great time to drop off/ pick up seeds and to learn about or share your knowledge of seed saving and of course to chat with other local gardeners!

 Canberra is at a turning point-how do we grow sustainably while protecting nature and community?
 Join the premiere of On the Edge, a powerful new film exploring the future of Canberra and the choices shaping its landscape.
 Stick around after the screening for a panel discussion with the filmmaker and special guests, diving into sustainable development, what’s at stake, and how we can create change together.